> 300 URLs

 He listened very patiently, never disagreeing.
 When the bus reached its destination, we parted company.

-About a week after having returned to the island, my boss, myself and several coworkers were entering the Officer's Club for lunch, when I was greeted by the outstretched hand of a U.S. Army, Four Star General with his entourage of assorted bird colonels and majors in tow.
+About a week after having returned to the island, my boss, myself and several fellow workers were entering the Officer's Club for lunch, when I was greeted by the outstretched hand of a U.S. Army, Four Star General with his entourage of assorted bird colonels and majors in tow.

 I did a double-take.
 It was the guy on the bus!